aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imagesaveoptions/_index.md

 **Remarks**

-If the folder has not been specified, the default value for it is void
+If the folder has not been specified, the default value for it is [CellsHelper.getCacheFolder()](../../com.aspose.cells/cellshelper\#getCacheFolder--).
+If its default value is null or empty, or has been specified as null or empty, then no cache file will be used when saving the workbook.

 **Returns:**
 java.lang.String